Constructing metric spaces from systems of walls: Systems of chains

 \begin{proof} The point $\sigma_{xy}(r)$ is obtained from $y$ by switching the orientations of exactly those walls that separate $y$ from the ball $B(x,r)$.
 Thus the fact that $z\in[\sigma_{xy}(r),y]$ means both that the walls separating $z$ from $B(x,r)$ are a subset of those separating $y$ from $B(x,r)$, and that every wall separating $x$ from $\sigma_{xy}(r)$ separates $x$ from $z$.
 Hence no wall separates $\sigma_{xz}(r)$ from $\sigma_{xy}(r)$, so the two are equal.
 The rest follows. \end{proof}

 An extremely useful property that a system of chains can have is the ability to combine certain elements of $\C$ to obtain a larger element of $\C$.
 This allows one to make certain constructions piecewise, which is often necessary when several points are involved.
 If $c$ is a chain in $P$ with maximal element $h$, then we write $c^+$ to mean the subset $h^+$ of $S$.
 If $k$ is the minimal element of $c$, then we similarly write $c^-$ for the subset $k^-$ of $S$.
+If $c_1,c_2\in\C$, then we write $c_2\subset c_1^+$ to mean that every element of $c_2$ has a halfspace contained in $c_1^+$.